websanco/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/store-emails.md

 ## Configuring Store Email Notifications

-Once the Liferay Commerce's mail settings have been configured, navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Channels_ to begin creating store email notifications.
+After configuring Liferay Commerce's mail settings, navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Channels_ to begin creating store email notifications.
 Email notifications are configured per [channel](../../store-management/channels/introduction-to-channels.md).
 Using an [accelerator](../../starting-a-store/accelerators.md) creates a store, catalog, and channel for you to start with.

 ![Available Notification Templates](./store-emails/images/02.png)

 ## Event Triggers

 There are ten events that can trigger email notifications.
-Use one of the corresponding out-of-the-box Notification Templates to create a standardized email notification.
+You can use one of the out-of-the-box Notification Templates to create a standardized email notification.

 | Notification Type | Event |
 | :--- | :---|